 How would you feel if your service query was resolved in 5 days instead of 1 or 2?
-Do you think it would be frustrating if you had to follow up with customer support instead of them resolving the issue?
+Wouldn’t it be frustrating to follow up with customer support instead of the support team resolving your issue?

-Like most people, you’ll also feel frustrated.
-But that also means your call wasn’t resolved in the first go.
+Like most people, you’ll feel angry.
+And that also means your call wasn’t resolved in the first go.

 We’ve created a list of practical tips to help you improve your first call resolution rate.

-But before we dive into the tips, let's understand FCR and it’s significance in call centers.
+But first, let's quickly understand first-call resolution, the FCR formula, and its significance in call centers.

-First call resolution refers to a customer having all their problems resolved in a single call without waiting for a follow-up.
+First call resolution refers to a customer resolving all their problems in a single call without waiting for a follow-up.
 It is often abbreviated to FCR.

-Not all customer calls can be resolved in the first call.
-Certain situations require some processing to be done before being resolved.
+However, we all know not all customer queries can be resolved in the first call.
+Certain situations require more investigation before reaching a resolution.

-Despite not being able to resolve all interactions in first contact, call centers try to keep their customers happy by resolving their problems as soon as possible.
+Despite being unable to resolve all interactions in first contact, call centers try to keep their customers happy by resolving their problems as soon as possible.

-Both these terms differ only by a small nuance.
+Both these terms differ only by a slight nuance.

 In today's world of omnichannel contact centers, customers use different support channels.
-In such an environment, first contact resolution is the right term as it covers interactions across all customer touchpoints.
+In such an environment, first contact resolution is the correct term, as it covers interactions across all customer touchpoints.

-The first contact resolution rate of a contact center is calculated in percentage.
+The first contact resolution rate is calculated in percentage.
 There’s a simple formula for the same.

-Apart from calculating to understand the performance of the contact center, it can also be used to assess an agent's performance.
+Apart from calculating to understand the performance of the contact center, FCR is a true indicator of an agent’s performance.

 A study by the SQM group that measured benchmarks of more than 500 North American call centers found that;